-3. Market Rents.
-The RCS must demonstrate that the comparable market rents are at or above 100% of the FMR potential.
+- Market Rents: The RCS must demonstrate that the comparable market rents are at or above 100% of the fair market rent (FMR) potential.
 Use the FMR figures calculated for the fiscal year in which the contract is expiring to demonstrate eligibility.

-4. Use Restrictions.
-The project does not have a low-and moderate-income use restriction that cannot be eliminated by unilateral action by the Owner.
+- Use Restrictions: The project does not have a low-and moderate-income use restriction that cannot be eliminated by unilateral action by the Owner.
 Examples of use restrictions would be the existence of a Rent Supplement Contract, prior or present Flexible Subsidy assistance, or Low-Income Housing Tax Credits.